What Is Bluetooth Mesh?

 Model Managed Flooding in Bluetooth Mesh Networks

 The Bluetooth Mesh Flooding in Wireless Sensor Networks example demonstrates managed flooding.
-This example enables you to specify node positions and types, to control the degree of flooding, and to visualize the flow of packets from source to destination.
+This example enables you to specify node positions and types, to control the degree of flooding, to visualize the flow of packets from source to destination, and to calculate network throughput.

 Many mesh networks implement routing mechanisms to optimize message relay.
 Other networks flood their nodes with relay messages without any consideration of optimal routes.
 Bluetooth mesh networking uses an approach called managed flooding that includes both these mechanisms.
 Figure 3 illustrates managed flooding in Bluetooth mesh.